aftershavetf2/TF2Monitor/README.md

 Hover on a player to show its friends.
 Players marked yellow are friends.
 Tooltip for a player also shows the friend's names.

+Under scoreboard there's a list of players that left recently.
+Names are links to SteamHistory for now.
+They remain there for 1 minute.

 # What about VAC?

 This application does not alter any game file or intervene with the TF2 process and memory in any way.
 This is completely VAC safe.